APratham/APratham/README.md

-- ⚡ Fun fact: Marvel Comics spent 10 years convincing the U.S. government about the X-Men
+- ⚡ Fun fact: The events in the films of Thor, Iron Man 2, and the Incredible Hulk all occur within a week
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to